-Dot Theory is presented on this site as a research programme in structured representation and model revision.
-That can read as dry.
-In practice, the reason anyone cares about better models is not abstract elegance.
-It is that better models change outcomes, and outcomes change lives and bring joy.
+In other words, this website is a research programme in structured representation and model revision.
+This is useful in science, and life in general, equally.
+In practice, the reason anyone, ever, anywhere cares about better models is not for their abstract elegance.
+It is that better models change outcomes, and outcomes change lives, reduce risk and suffering, and create space for joy and happiness.

 This page explains the human motivation behind the programme without turning it into a manifesto.
 The link is simple:

-In that sense, questions of joy and happiness are not outside natural philosophy.
-They are one of its end uses.
+In that sense, questions of happiness and wellbeing are not outside natural philosophy; they are among its primary applications.

-This page does not attempt to “prove” a theory of consciousness, or sentiment nor to settle disputes in philosophy of mind.
-It offers a narrower claim:
+This page also does not attempt to ‘prove’ a theory of consciousness or sentiment, nor to settle disputes in philosophy of mind.
+It offers a narrower, but technically useful claim:

-If you model humans and institutions as agents acting under partial observability, then improved representation of context and feedback can improve decision quality.
-Improved decision quality can improve experienced wellbeing.
+If we model humans and institutions as agents acting under partial observability, then improved representation of context and feedback can improve decision quality and clarity.
+Improved decision quality can then improve experienced wellbeing.

-A short explanation of Dot Theory in this context
+A short explanation of Dot Theory in the context of human happiness and wellbeing:

 The operational thesis is: